Effyiex/FontToPNG/README.md

 # FontToPNG
-A Simple Font to \*.png Converter, written in Java-8
+A simple font to \*.png converter, written in Java-8

 # How to use: